Lie algebra deformations in characteristic 2: Introduction

+The improved conjecture definitely embraces $p\geq 5$ as proved in \cite{KD}, where the Melikyan algebras are identified as deforms of the Poisson algebras.
+The claim in \cite{KuJa} identifying the simple Ermolaev algebras as deforms of the contact algebras supports the conjecture \eqref{KDconj} for $p=3$.
+The conjecture \eqref{KDconj} seems plausible if, for $p=2$ and 3, we enlarge the stock of examples ``standard" for $p\geq 5$ by exhibits from \cite{GL, SkT1, BGL1, BGL3, LeP, BGLLS,BGLLS1}, mostly found after \eqref{KDconj} was formulated.
+Therefore, we must find out which simple Lie algebras are ``standard" from the standpoint of \eqref{KDconj}, and solve a ``small technical problem" of describing all nonisomorphic deforms.

-A conjectural description of all simple finite dimensional Lie algebras over fields of characteristic $p=2$, recently formulated in detail in \cite{Ltow2}, an expounded version of \cite{Ltow}, although longer than that for $p>3$, is possible to grasp; even \cite{Ltow} describes (conjecturally) the classification for $p=3$.
-This conjecture gives an overview of the known examples, gathers them in describable groups, and indicates the ways to get new examples that definitely are not yet found.
-A simpler idea, from which this conjecture stemmed, lead to the classification of simple Lie superalgebras of polynomial vector fields over $\Cee$, see \cite{LSh1}.
+A conjectural description of ``standard", hence, all (together with their deforms) simple finite-dimensional Lie algebras over $\Kee$ for $p=2$, although longer than that for $p>3$, is possible to grasp.
+This conjecture stemmed from an idea that had already led to the classification of simple Lie superalgebras of polynomial vector fields over $\Cee$ (see \cite{LSh1}).
+The new conjecture yielded new examples for $p=3$ (see the arXiv version of \cite{GL}).